Class Schedule

 Course recognition is 2 years from the date of the classroom course.
 The instructor card supersedes the provider card.

-**Please note: If you do not plan to teach primarily within St. Charles County (i.e., approx. 90% of your classes), you will need to be aligned as an instructor with a different AHA training center prior to attending the class.
-When you come to class, please have your Training Center's address and the name of their TC Coordinator.
+** If you do not plan to teach primarily within St. Charles County (i.e., approx. 90% of your classes), you will need to be aligned as an instructor with a different AHA training center prior to attending the class.

-updated 4/5/2018
+updated 10/21/2024

 The Neonatal Resuscitation Program is an educational program that introduces the concepts and basic skills of neonatal resuscitation.